Carl Frampton: Frampton vs. Donaire

-In December 2017, Frank Warren announced Frampton would next fight on 7 April 2018 in Belfast with former four-weight world champion Nonito Donaire (38-4, 24 KOs) as a potential opponent.
+In December 2017, Frank Warren announced Frampton would next fight on 7 April 2018 in Belfast with former four-weight world champion Nonito Donaire (38–4, 24 KOs) as a potential opponent.
 Negotiations began on 19 December between Donaire's promoter Richard Schaefer and Frank Warren.
 On 21 December, the fight was officially announced by Frank Warren via the BoxNation Facebook page to take place on 21 April 2018 at the SSE Arena, Belfast.
 A month before the fight, it was announced that the WBO interim title would be at stake.

-Frampton put on a defensive performance and beat Donaire in a unanimous decision, becoming the WBO interim featherweight champion.
-All three judges scored the fight 117-111 for Frampton.
-Frampton fought well to get a strong lead and after the sixth round started to fight on the backfoot.
-In the later rounds, Donaire had more success hurting Frampton on a number of occasions, landing a hard left hook in round 11.

-Donaire was cut over his right eye after an accidental clash of heads in round 7, with the referee failing to call a time-out.
-After the fight, Frampton said on live television, "I didn't have to get involved in a fight there, as you saw in the last round Nonito Donaire is a dangerous motherfucker.
-I survived the round and stuck to my game plan.
-The only thing on my mind is Windsor Park and I can't wait to get there."
-According to CompuBox Stats, Frampton landed 164 of 557 punches thrown (29%) and Donaire landed 104 of his 447 thrown (23%).
+In a close fight Frampton beat Donaire via controversial Unanimous decision.
+All three judges scored the fight 117–111 for Frampton.
+Frampton spend most of the fight on the backfoot.
+In the second half of the fight, Donaire had more success, hurting Frampton on a number of occasions, landing a hard left hook in round eleven.
+Donaire was cut over his right after an accidental clash of heads in round seven, with the referee failing to call a time-out.
+After the fight, Frampton said on live television, "I didn't have to get involved in a fight there, as you saw in the last round Nonito Donaire is a dangerous motherfucker."
+According to CompuBox Stats, Frampton landed 164 of 557 punches thrown (29.4%) and Donaire landed 104 of his 447 thrown (23.3%).